azistheman/fun-totally-not-a-blue-screen-/README.md

-fun bluescreen simulator to prank your friends. go to this website azistheman.github.io/fun-totally-not-a-blue-screen-/bluescreen.html click the button watch the chaos
+fun bluescreen simulator to prank your friends. go to this website:

+azistheman.github.io/fun-totally-not-a-blue-screen-/bluescreen.html

+click the button
+watch the chaos